 What’s does your role involve?

-My role is Opportunities Manager at Nottingham Trent Students’ Union, which means I am responsible for leading on the engagement of students in extra and co-curricular opportunities at NTSU.
+My role is Opportunities Manager at Nottingham Trent Students’ Union / Student Associations, which means I am responsible for leading on the engagement of students in extra and co-curricular opportunities at NTSU.
 This involves societies, communities, volunteering and give it a go which are delivered by four full time staff members, across multiple campuses who I support and manage.
 My day to day responsibilities vary depending on the demands of the department and organisation, and what time of year it is!!
 I jump in-between supporting my staff, delivering my projects, budgetary responsibilities and working with key partners in the institution and wider organisation.

 What’s the best thing about it?

 For me, the best thing about my role is being able to work directly with students’ and to witness the impact student opportunities has on their lives, skills and overall experience.
 There is nothing more rewarding then watching a student set up a society or volunteering project, who is really shy and nervous, yet a year or two down the line has become confident in their abilities and is delivering great opportunities for their fellow students.